 Emma was still leaning against the gate when she heard the door to the diner opening.
 She looked up and saw Mary Margaret walking towards her, the look on her face was determined.
 Emma's head dipped down in defeat as she waited for the other woman to reach her.
 She decided she was done running, if this woman wanted a confrontation, then dammit she would have one.

 AN: This story was lightly inspired by the format of soap operas, so I am trying to do their cut between scenes.
 Don't know if I pulled it off but I'm trying.
 Enjoy!
-Also, Regina is a little different here than in canon because she never became the evil queen...she grieved her loss and had Henry to help her through it and she came out the other side a better person and mother (but she still has her snark and her 'tude).
-But she's better with her son.
+Also, Regina is a little different here than in canon because she never became the evil queen...she grieved her loss and had Henry to help her through it and she came out the other side a better person and mother (she still has her snark and her 'tude).
+But she's better because of her son.